 Dr David Shamaki was born on the 20th of March 1955 to Mr Shamaki Kyumah Yaro and Tichori Shamaki at Fori, Kagoma, of Jema’a LGA of Kaduna State.
 He had his primary education in St. James’ Primary School Fori, RCM Primary School Asso, NA Primary School Kyayya and St Andrew’s Primary School Kakuri Kaduna between 1960 and 1969.
-He then attended his secondary school at St John’s College now Rimi College Kaduna and then Higher School at Kaduna State College of Arts and Science and Technology, Zaria, form 1974 to 1976.
+He then attended his secondary school at St John’s College now Rimi College Kaduna and then Higher School at Kaduna State College of Arts and Science and Technology, Zaria, from 1974 to 1976.

 Dr David Shamaki has attended many training fellowships sponsored by the Joint FAO/IAEA Programme for Nuclear Techniques in Food and Agriculture in the application of enzyme–linked immunosorbent assay (ELISA) and molecular technologies in animal diseases research and diagnosis.
-His research interests include molecular epidemiology of PPR and related viruses and virus diagnosis and has undertaken two expert missions to Asmara, Eritrea for the Joint FAO/IAEA Programme for assessment of the execution of technical cooperation programme (TCP); training in cell culture and virus isolation in Asmara, Eritrea and one expert mission to the University of Njala, Njala, Sierra Leon to conduct a National Training Course on PPR and Newcastle disease (NCD) diagnosis.
+His research interests include molecular epidemiology of PPR virus and related viruses and diagnostic virology.
+He has also undertaken two expert missions to Asmara, Eritrea for the Joint FAO/IAEA Programme for assessment of the execution of Technical Cooperation Programme (TCP); and training in cell culture and virus isolation, and one expert mission to the University of Njala, Njala, Sierra Leon to conduct a National Training Course on PPR and Newcastle disease (NCD) diagnosis.

 Dr David Shamaki has a wealth of experience in administration and community service and has attended 27 management training workshops, fellowships and seminars locally and internationally and has served on various Management Committees of the Institute.
 He has served as Chairman, Local Church Council, Parish Council, and Development Committee, St. Joseph’s Parish, Vom, member Integral Development Commission, Catholic Arch-Diocese of Jos, and Chairman, Arch-Diocesan Rural Development Programme Board, Catholic Arch-Diocese of Jos and currently the Vice-Chairman of the Justice Development and Peace/Caritas Commission Catholic Arch-Diocese of Jos.
-He has also served as Chairman Gong (Kagoma) Development Association, Jos Branch form April 2003- June 2007.
+He has also served as Chairman Gong (Kagoma) Development Association, Jos Branch from April 2003- June 2007.

-Dr David Shamaki is a Member, Nigeria Veterinary Medical Association (MNVMA), Fellow of the College of Veterinary Surgeons Nigeria (FCVSN) and Member Society for Tropical Veterinary Medicine (MSTVM).
-Dr David Shamaki has over thirty publications in referred journals and conference proceedings, 43 presentations in professional conferences and seminars.
+Dr David Shamaki is a Member, Nigeria Veterinary Medical Association (MNVMA), and Fellow of the College of Veterinary Surgeons Nigeria (FCVSN).
+Dr David Shamaki has authored and co-authored 57 publications in referred journals and conference proceedings, 43 presentations in professional conferences and seminars.